larc-logs-transparentes/logs-transparentes/README.md

-# TL-Election - Transparent Logs for election
+# TL-Election - Transparent Logs for Elections Monitoring
 Merkle tree-based system to improve transparency and auditability of elections.

 ## Overview